-With social entrepreneurship at the heart of their project, Point Europa is helping adult educators to support migrants in setting up their own social enterprises.
+With social entrepreneurship at the heart of their project, Point Europa helped adult educators to support migrants in setting up their own social enterprises.

 Based in Cornwall, the organisation coordinated the INSERT project with a €202,304 grant from Erasmus+.
 Throughout Point Europa’s history, it has worked with the disadvantaged, including migrant groups.

 Michelle Maunder, project coordinator, said: “We discovered there were migrants who would come over and look for employment, but they had so many skills and talents.

 “We wanted to encourage them to set up their own social enterprises so they could then become part of the communities they live in, but also employ themselves.”

 The team spoke with social entrepreneurship professionals to gain insights for their project, identifying a lack of awareness in social entrepreneurship creation.

 “For those that work with migrants, it’s more about helping them to find employment or helping them to settle in a community.
 But it wasn’t necessarily about giving migrants the tools and resources to settle in a county and then start up a business themselves,” said Michelle.